Style guidelines¶

 columns should be broken into sub-expressions for improved readability anyway

-keyword can help a lot with this.
-The post-commit formatting
+– the auto keyword can help a lot with this.
+The pre-commit utility

 the right of the type that it modifies.